McRay-Sogah/nonprofit-financial-accountability-capstone/README.md

 # nonprofit-financial-accountability-capstone
 This capstone project examines how publicly available nonprofit financial data can be used to support transparency, accountability, and data-driven decision-making.
+Using IRS Form 990 annual financial extracts, the study analyzes how nonprofit organizations allocate resources, manage administrative costs, and maintain financial sustainability over time.

+Through structured data preparation, SQL-based analysis in Google BigQuery, and visualization in Google Sheets, key accountability metrics were derived, including program expense ratios, administrative and fundraising cost ratios, operating margins, and asset coverage ratios.
+The findings demonstrate that while nonprofits largely prioritize mission-related spending, many operate with thin margins and varying levels of financial resilience.
+These insights highlight the importance of using multiple financial indicators—not just program spending ratios—to evaluate nonprofit performance and sustainability.